Jonas1312/knowledge-base/base/science-tech-maths/programming/general-knowledge/general-knowledge.md

 - should fail nicely, and give a reason why it failed
 - no code duplication
 - readable
-- optimized, but optimization shoudln't impact readability
+- optimized, but optimization shouldn't impact readability
 - commented if needed
-- structured, maintenable
+- structured, maintainable

 ## CI CD